 Awards, Contests, and Scholarships

-The Department of English supports a range of annual awards and writing contests that recognize students for outstanding creative achievements.
+The Department of English supports annual awards and writing contests that recognize students for outstanding creative achievements.
 It also offers scholarships to undergraduate and graduate students each year.

 Awards and Contests